james-cole2015/aws_security_labs/week-04/README.md

 ***Customer Requirements:***
 Develop a policy that will allow users to manage thier own resources in EC2, but will not allow them to have access to the other instances.
 The customer has a small IAM department and is trying to maintain the number of IAM policies being used.
 Be sure to only develop ONE policy that will be applied to all users.

-## Environment Clean Up
-- Before you delete the stack, perform the following:
-- Make sure that the policies are removed from the `AmeliaPond` user.
-Also make sure that you disable console access.
-- Make sure you remove the `sts-assume-role` policy from the `SarahJaneSmith` user.
-Also make sure that you disable console access.
-- Delete any roles or policies that you have created.
-- Remove the `index.html` from the S3 bucket.
-- Delete the stack